biocypher/biocypher-paper/manuscript.md

 ## Acknowledgements

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme (grant agreement No 965193 [DECIDER] and 116030 [TransQST]), the German Federal Ministry of Education and Research (BMBF, Computational Life Sciences grant No 031L0181B and MSCoreSys research initiative research core SMART-CARE 031L0212A), the Defense Advanced Research Projects Agency (DARPA) Young Faculty Award [W911NF-20-1-0255], and the Medical Informatics Initiative Germany, MIRACUM consortium, FKZ: 01ZZ2019.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme (grant agreement No 965193 [DECIDER] and 116030 [TransQST]), the German Federal Ministry of Education and Research (BMBF, Computational Life Sciences grant No 031L0181B and MSCoreSys research initiative research core SMART-CARE 031L0212A), the Defense Advanced Research Projects Agency (DARPA) Young Faculty Award [W911NF-20-1-0255], the Medical Informatics Initiative Germany, MIRACUM consortium, FKZ: 01ZZ2019, and the TUBITAK ARDEB 3501 Career Development Program (Project No: 120E531).

 We thank Henning Hermjakob, Benjamin Haibe-Kains, Pablo Rodriguez-Mier, Daniel Dimitrov, and Olga Ivanova for feedback on the manuscript, and Ben Hitz and Pedro Assis for feedback on their use of BioCypher.